Elgg/Elgg/mod/search/README.txt

 	* All entities are searched through title and description using MySQL's native fulltext search when possible, and LIKE %...% when not.
-	This can be overriden on a type/subtype basis.
+	This can be overridden on a type/subtype basis.

 	* Entities are displayed in a standard list view consisting of a title, blurb, and icon of the owning entity.
-This can be overriden on a type/subtype basis.
+This can be overridden on a type/subtype basis.

 	* Search is separated based upon types/subtypes pairs and any